 The safety and security of your data is our top priority.
 The following comprises a summary of our actions and policies intended to guarantee the safety of your data with Cyver Core.
 Have questions or feedback?
 Reach out to us at email@example.com

 Reliable in every aspect

-Cyver Core uses Microsoft Azure to manage user data.
+Cyver Core is fully SOC2 compliant.
+We use Microsoft Azure to manage user data.
 All data is stored redundantly and automatically backed up.
 Our server architecture and network connectivity are fully redundant, meaning even if a hardware component fails, Cyver Core stays accessible.
 We maintain more than 99,6% uptime, which guarantees service continuity and offers quality assurance.